navaro/Engine/README.md

 decl_variables {
     Timer = [timer.default] /* Reload value for timer.
-The value will be read from the config file. */ }
+The value will be read from a registry or config file. */ }

 /* Actions can dispatch evets into state machines, their own or globally